+As a Board, we take all appropriate steps to ensure that we consider the likely impact of our decisions in the long-term, as well as the interests of the Company's stakeholders.
 The Santander UK Group Holdings plc Board, along with the Company's Board, has identified five key stakeholder groups whose interests and needs it regularly considers.
 These stakeholders are our customers, people, investors, regulators, and communities.
-Set out below are some examples of how the Company's Directors have paid due regard to the interests of these stakeholders during the year under review.
+While not a stakeholder in the strictest sense, we also take into account our impact on the environment and climate given its criticality to life and business in general, and as required by \$172.
+Set out below are some examples of how we have paid due regard to the interests of these stakeholders during the year under review.